heptarch/heptarch.github.io/lab/questions.md

 ---

 I'm excited to work with people who can combine imaginative play with
-      technical excellence, and are excited to solve difficult problems.
+      technical excellence, and love to solve difficult problems.
-	  These questions are designed to probe those qualities.
+	  The questions below are an informal means of probing those qualities.
-	  If you'd like to work on a project (either from [`Rebel Labs`](https://heptar.ch/lab/) or something else),
+	  If you'd like to work with me on a project (either from [`Rebel Labs`](https://heptar.ch/lab/) or something else),
       answering one or two of these questions will help give me a sense of "research compatibility".